 Like to use these further articlesto work for the preservation of human dignity and the protection of our planet in your everyday life:

 - Stopping world hunger - What everyone can do

 - Veganism and human rights

-- Minimize air pollution - tips for everyday life
+- Minimizing air pollution - tips for everyday life

 I hope this post was helpful to you!
 Feel free to share it with others.
 And if you have any questions or suggestions, feel free to leave me a comment below this post.

 PS.: Look you with pleasure still further in the Sustainability Blog from CareElite.
-Learn for example, what you can do every day against species extinction.
+Learn for example, What you can do against species extinction every day.

 ₁ United Nations: General Assembly December 10, 1948, available at https://t1p.de/f34p.
 [29.11.2020].